BoykoBonev42/core/docs/capabilities/04_windows/02_workspaces/03_enabling-workspaces/enabling-workspaces.md

 const { glue } = await GlueWebPlatform(config);
 ```

-The `mode` property accepts two values - `"session"` or `"idb"`.
+The `mode` property of the `layouts` object accepts two values - `"session"` or `"idb"`.
 Use the `"idb"` setting if you want the Workspace Layouts to be persisted using the `IndexedDB` API of the browser.
 This option is useful for testing and PoC purposes, because it simulates persisting and manipulating Workspace Layouts on a server.
 The `"session"` setting means that the Workspace Layouts will be handled using the browser session storage.
 Once the browser session is over (e.g., the user closes the Main app window), all user-created Layouts will be lost.
 If the Main app is only refreshed, however, the Workspace Layouts will still be available.

-The `local` property expects an array of `Layout` objects of type `"Workspace"`.
+The `local` property expects an array of [`Layout`](../../../../reference/core/latest/layouts/index.html#Layout) objects of type `"Workspace"`.
 On startup, these predefined Layouts will be imported and merged with the already existing Workspace Layouts and the Layouts with the same names will be replaced.
 This ensures that the user-created Layouts won't be removed when in `"idb"` mode.

-The following example demonstrates a simple `Layout` object defining a Workspace Layout:
+The following example demonstrates a simple [`Layout`](../../../../reference/core/latest/layouts/index.html#Layout) object defining a Workspace Layout:

 ```javascript
 const layout = {